edsu/libweb/README.md

 This screen scraper will crawl [LIBWEB](http://lists.webjunction.org/libweb/) and extract information about library websites around the world and persist it as JSON.
-The libraries.json file that is committed here has name, location and the URL for 7990 libraries.
+The libraries.json file that is committed here has name, location and the URL for 7990 libraries, kinda like:

     [
       {